astravant/digitalgarden/_notes/daily-notes.md

 - Focus on talent density, lead by inspiration not fear.
 - When you feel like you are ahead, push harder - never celebrate early.

 > After a victory, sharpen your sword.

 # March 25, 2021

+### Venture Capital

 - Find investors who are able to make yes/no decisions and move on - don't let yourself be strung along by firms.
-- if you only have one point of contact a firm, a deal is much less likely to happen.
+- If you only have one point of contact at a firm, a deal is much less likely to happen.
 - Successful fundraising is largely a matter of momentum: it starts out very difficult, and then as commitments accumulate you eventually reach a tipping point where new investors start pitching you for the opportunity to participate.
 - Fundraising can be hugely distracting.
 Especially when it’s drawn out over a long time period, it can really take focus off of product development.
 Be conscious of this and don’t let it derail progress.

 - A meta trend I see coming to fruition in the coming years is this - everyone will become exponential entrepreneurs and creators.
-- Thesis - human beings create, technology shortens the amount of time to turn an idea into reality - the ultimate embodiment of this is instant materialization of ideas in the physical realm.
+- Thesis: human beings create and technology shortens the amount of time it takes to create and turn an idea into reality. ==Endgame = instant materialization of ideas in the physical realm.==

 - As more people wake up to exponential tech, fewer people are going to sleep as traditional employees.

 > Your brain dreams up your whole universe.